Coffee Cake With Fresh Berries and Jam

 This coffee cake is a welcome and thoughtful addition to any breakfast or brunch.
 A light afternoon snack that is just so refreshing.

-The combination in the above image is fresh Blueberries, and Lemon Lavender Marmalade.
-Raspberries and Orange Ginger Marmalade also make a wonderful combination!
+The combination in the above image is fresh Blueberries and Lemon Lavender Marmalade.
+We’re sure whatever combination you use will be amazing!

 - 1/2 cup sugar